arp242/arp242.net/_posts/2014-02-03-Generate_passwords_from_the_commandline.markdown

 title: Generate passwords from the commandline
 ---

-Many websites offer a solution for this, but many proposed solutions are dubious at best
+Many websites offer a solution for this, but many proposed solutions are dubious at best.

 I needed to generate a random password from a shell script, I figured that this